• Skip to main content

 • Preheat your oven to 180C.
 Grease a 6" pan very well.

-• In a medium size bowl, whisk together the yogurt, sugar, oil, milk, vanilla extract and orange juice.
+• In a medium-sized bowl, whisk together the yogurt, sugar, oil, milk, vanilla extract, and orange juice.

-• Fold in the grated carrots, walnuts, raisins and cranberries.
-Scrape out into your prepared pan and bake for 45 mins or until a skewer inserted in the center comes out clean, with a few moist crumbs attached.
+• Transfer the batter to your prepared pan and bake for 45 minutes at 180 c (350 f) or until a skewer inserted in the center comes out clean, with a few moist crumbs attached.

 • If the cake starts browning on top and isn't cooked through, loosely cover with a piece of foil to prevent the top from burning.